 Eindhoven is a city in the southeast of the Netherlands, in the province of North Brabant (Noord-Brabant).
-With around 215,000 inhabitants it is the fifth biggest city in the Netherlands, although it actually has less on offer for the tourist than other major cities.
-One thing to enjoy though is the great nightlife and many pubs, partly due to the fact that it is a real student city, with a technical university among others.
+With around 223,000 inhabitants it is the fifth biggest city in the Netherlands.
+The great nightlife and many pubs, partly due to the fact that it is a real student city, with a technical university among others.
 The Dutch soccer champion, PSV, has its home base here and you might be able to squeeze in a soccer game.

 Philips has contributed a lot to the city's growth.
 The influence of the Philips company is still seen and felt in the city.
 Another big employer was the DAF automobile factory, that has specialised in the productions of trucks since 1993.
 Today companies like ASML, VDL, Brainport, Technische Universiteit (TUE) play an important economical factor to the city.

 The DAF museum shows the history of the DAF car factory.
 On display are cars and trucks ranging from 1928 till the present.
 Production cars, prototypes, Paris-Dakar trucks and race cars can be found in the collection.
 If you have never heard about this Dutch brand or only know their trucks it is a very nice introduction.
 The museum is located at the Tongelresestraat 27.

-Effenaar is a venue for mainly pop music just outside the center of the city, and has a capacity of 1,300 visitors.
+Effenaar is a venue for mainly pop music in the centre of the city, and has a capacity of 1,300 visitors.